 - Inflammation of the skin and pain when touched

-However sometimes signs of itchy ear such as head shaking and ear scratching aren’t very obvious.
-If you think your dog may have an infection look for the four signs of inflammation:
+However sometimes head shaking and ear scratching aren’t very obvious.
+If you think your pet may have an infection look for the four signs of inflammation:

 - Heat - if the ear is hot to touch